ChenHCY/ElevatorSimulationSystem/README.md

 The Result:

-● Implemented the C++ GUI data structure and build the Elevator Simulation System.
+● Build and Design the Elevator Simulation System that simulation of the scheduling of two elevators within a building.

-● Read, analyzed, and implemented people enter the elevator, or leave the elevator of the elevator move locus.
+● Analyzed, and implemented people on every floor entering the elevator, or leaving the elevator of the elevator move locus.

-● Successfully demonstrated the C++ GUI to build a complex image Simulation system
+● Successfully architect a complex image Simulation system through the use of C++ Gut and .net framework.